Martial Arts Training Equipment

 Dave Thomas runs The Wing Chun Society in his home town of Port Talbot.

-He is also a specialist Woodturner with over 27yrs experience his mainstay of work tends to be Stair parts, table legs and bespoke turnings made to either drawings or photographs he also makes Martial arts training equipment.
-He focuses mainly on wooden dummies, long poles and training knives.
+He is also a specialist Woodturner with over 32yrs of woodturning experience his mainstay of work tends to be Stair parts, table legs and bespoke turnings made to either drawings or photographs he also makes Martial arts training equipment.
+He focuses mainly on wooden dummies, long poles and training knives and Indian clubs.
 Because of his experience in wing chun he is in tune with what the clients are after in the finished goods and can produce a fully bespoke design if required.
 He is happy to discuss any project that you might require.

 The base has a compartment which is filled with either sand or stone to give it a realistic weight.
 This ensures that when practicing the form you are not chasing the dummy and that when you want to train your kicks full power can be used.

 There is no bottom support strut so it allows complete access when kicking to the dummy body at low level.
 This also allows for quick height adjustment as you only have to undo two bolts.
 The design is great for transportation, just undo six bolts and the frames and dummy can be dismantled into its component parts.

 For those of you who need replacement parts or would like to make your own Wooden dummy, arm sets and legs are also available.
 Along with free advice.